 - Blind spot collisions.
 Making sure there is enough space to move into is the most crucial part of merging.
 If a motorists fails to thoroughly check his blind spot, he could potentially cause you to slam right into him

-An unfortunate truth to driving is that 75% of traffic accidents are caused by other vehicles.
-This means that even if you’re a safe driver and take precautions to try to avoid accidents, other drivers can still cause you to suffer.
+Even if you’re a safe, defensive driver and take precautions to try to avoid accidents, other drivers can still cause you to suffer.
 When this happens, you and your family may wind up spending years trying to recover physically, emotionally, and financially.
 Let us help you ease this pain by getting you the justice and compensation you deserve for your injuries.
-Call today for a free consultation and review of your case and claim.
+Call today at 540-341-0007 or fill out our contact form to schedule a free consultation and review of your case and claim.
 See how we can help you safely get back on track for your family’s future.
 We’re waiting to help you!